-High energy yogas such as Vinyasa yoga and Power yoga are excellent for burning calories, which, if practiced regularly, will ensure you can maintain an optimum, healthy weight.
+High energy types of yoga such as Vinyasa yoga and Power yoga are excellent for burning calories, which, if practiced regularly, will ensure you can maintain an optimum, healthy weight.

 (2) Increased flexibility

 One of the best known benefits of yoga is improved flexibility.
-Of course, this takes time and dedication to loosen up the joints, but, after some practice, not being able to touch your toes will soon be a distant memory and subsequently your limbs should feel longer and looser, you will become more aware of your alignment, which in turn helps to eliminate the aches and pains caused from tight muscles and poor posture.
+Of course, this takes time and dedication to loosen up the joints.
+After some practice though, not being able to touch your toes will soon be a distant memory.
+Subsequently your limbs should feel longer and looser too.
+You will become more aware of your alignment, which in turn helps to eliminate the aches and pains caused from tight muscles and poor posture.

 (3) Build strong muscles

-Yoga practice builds strength both inside and out, providing added benefits for building strength than just lifting weights in the gym, which usually focuses on specific muscle groups, rather than the core of the body too.
+Yoga practice builds strength both inside and out.
+It provides added benefits for building strength than just lifting weights in the gym, which usually focuses on specific muscle groups, rather than the core of the body too.

 Because there is a focus on strengthening the body’s core and yoga poses also reinforce the muscles around the spine, this allows your body to operate in-tune with itself, with a better posture and less neck, shoulder and back pain.

 A strong body will result in looking good on the outside and feeling good on the inside, whilst protecting against conditions such as arthritis.

 (4) Benefits of yoga to posture and spine